-Humanitarian needs in Ethiopia are significantly impacted by recurrent natural hazards, in particular drought and flooding.
+Recurrent natural hazards, drought, and flooding result in humanitarian needs.
 Several consecutive years of drought in southern and southeastern Ethiopia have led to worsening food security and disrupted the livelihoods of hundreds of thousands of farmers and herders.
-Nearly all of Somali regional state, one of the regions most affected by food insecurity, is in IPC Phase 2 (Stressed) and IPC Phase 3 (Crisis).?
-Nationwide, approximately 7.88 million people continue to require emergency food assistance.?
+Nationally, 8.5 million people require emergency food assistance in June 2020.
+The states with IPC 3 or higher are Afar, Oromiya, Somali and Tigray.?

 INFORM measures Ethiopia's risk of humanitarian crisis and disaster as high at 6.9/10.
-Lack of coping capacity is of particular concern at 7.7/10.?
+Meanwhile, the lack of coping capacity stands at 6.8/10 and vulnerability at 6.6/10.?

 Humanitarian Conditions: 4.5